Who reviews the applications?

 Lottery numbers will be posted on the Minerva Programs Office door until the lottery.
 If you have questions, please see/contact Laura Munkres (firstname.lastname@example.org).

 I've been assigned a lottery number.
-Can I get it to someone else to use?
+Can I give it to someone else to use?

 No. Only you can use your lottery number.

 I've been assigned a lottery number.
 Do I have to use it?

 No, you do not have to use it.
 If you do not use it on the day of lottery you forgo your opportunity to choose a space in a Minerva and will be put into the general lottery pool (for CPH & Fox).